Earth Notes: Saving Electricity and Gas

 2022-03-09: Thermino Heat Battery

 The Sunamp Thermino heat battery was installed.
 The Thermino allows us to avoid gas for most DHW (hot water).
-This is by diversion from solar PV in summer, and from low-carbon grid electricity.
+This is by diversion from solar PV in summer, and from low-carbon grid electricity mainly in winter.

 Metered Mains Energy Use/Generation